What Is Grandiosity In Psychology? (Not Just Pretense)

 • Unable to perceive how wrong their perceptions are

-• Unable to empathize with what harms their actions are causing others
+• Unable to empathize with what harm their actions cause others

 Grandiose delusions are often characterized by interactions with authority figures, such as law enforcement, parents, or teachers. , who are seen as being corrupt and in the control of others.